GLOBAL E-BIKE MARKET

 GLOBAL E-BIKE MARKET DYNAMICS

-Compared to conventional bicycles, currently, the overall demand for e-bicycles is evolving and is expected to become mainstream during the forecasted period.
+Compared to conventional bicycles, currently, the overall demand for e-bicycles is evolving and is expected to showcase larger growth during the forecasted period.

 The ability of e-bicycles to manage the overall speeds more adequately, provides the rider with a comfortable drive on overpasses, mountain areas, and tough roads, thus paving the way to the sales of the e-bicycle market.